ocaml-doc/voodoo/doc/design.md

 # Initial design

+Contacts: @julow @jonludlam

 ## Voodoo

 - outline the whole process

+Stages of the process:

+1. Decide what to build, recording decisions made.
+Concretely, we record the fact that we intend to build specific sets of opam packages at specific versions with a specific version of OCaml.
+2. Run the build with ocluster (voodoo-submit)
+3. Extract the all the information we need from each build, without making decisions about how it's presented (voodoo-prep)
+4. Assemble the build results and make decisions on presentation (voodoo-assemble)
+5. Perform the build, outputting html (voodoo-odoc)
+6. Goto 1

 This may be an ocurrent pipeline or a shell script.